 - Adopt one or a couple of the sites listed by Parks Canada staff;

 - Commit to at least a couple work sessions during the peak visitor seasons, May long-weekend through September.

-- Sign out equipment when needed and return it promptly when finished for the season.
+- Sign out equipment and return it promptly when finished for the season;

 - Dispose of litter at the appropriate locations, separating recyclables and non-recyclables.